khanhlinhkha/DeepLearning-UA/README.md

 # Deep Learning for Business
-Projects for Deep Learning for Business course at University of Antwerp (working in progress)
+Projects for Deep Learning for Business course at University of Antwerp (WIP)